Phwatang/which_option/README.md

  - The prediction becomes perfectly true
  - The option is sold at the prediction end duration

-So in the image above, the answer says that if the $15 in 6 month prediction becomes true, we should:
+So in the image above, the answer says that if the "$15 in 6 months" prediction becomes true, we should:
-1. Purchase a $11.87 strike call option with 6 months to expiry for the price of $0.84
+1. Immediately purchase a $11.87 strike call option with 6 months to expiry for the price of $0.84
 2. Sell the call option in 6 months time for the price of $3.12

 ### Manipulating Variables